JayJCodez/ai-powered-chatbot-server/README.md

 ### Conversations

-- `POST /api/conversations/start-conversation` - Start a new conversation
+- `POST /api/conversations/start-conversation` - Start a new conversation (handled by ConversationRepository)
-- `POST /api/conversations/send-message` - Send a message to a conversation
+- `POST /api/conversations/send-message` - Send a message to a conversation (handled by ConversationRepository)
-- `GET /api/conversations/:id` - Get conversation by ID

 ### Users

-- `POST /api/users/create` - Create a new user
+User creation and management are handled internally by the UserRepository class through the conversation endpoints.
+The application follows a repository pattern where:

-- `GET /api/users/:id` - Get user by ID
+- **UserRepository** - Manages user creation and retrieval operations
+- **ConversationRepository** - Handles conversation and message management

 ## Database Schema